Crawling In Vomits (1988)

 The demo begins with "Crawling In Vomits".
-One might expect an atrocious sound from
+One might expect an atrocious sound

-that was present at the start.
+the same melody that was present at the start.
 All in all, this is a very memorable and well-executed track.

 Next up is "Earwings In Your Veins".
-I don't know what an 'earwing' is, but an earwig
+I don't know what an 'earwing' is, but an

-is a type of insect.
+earwig is a type of insect.
 Perhaps this is what Emetic was referring to when he wrote the lyrics.
 At any rate, this one commences

 with another NWOBHM-styled riff.
 Even early on, Treblinka displayed a sense of melody that many other bands lacked.
 After

-a minute or so, the speed increases to a more typical Black Metal pace.
+a minute or so, the speed increases to a more typical black metal pace.
 The hellish vocals, the tremolo riffs and the primitive

 drums all come together in a very suitable manner.
 More old melodies bleed in, making the song quite memorable.

-"Hail To Cruelty" lurks in the shadowy depths, carried forward by mid-paced riffs that
+"Hail To Cruelty" lurks in the shadowy depths, carried forward by mid-paced riffs

-convey a feeling of doom.
+that convey a feeling of doom.
 After this dismal introduction, the song speeds up.
 Hellslaughter utilizes a little more variation

 with the vocals, emitting several higher-pitched screams, here and there.
 Halfway through, things change as a mid-paced thrash